tsnellgrove/dark_castle3/doc/to_do.md

 ##########################

 Version 3.7x Goals
+- Auto-try unlock(), lock(), attack() with item in hand
 - Convert interactive objects to MixIn class architecture (enables future complex obj)
+- expand Perch class capabilities (reach concept)
+- implement Throne
 - Text & UI updates
-- Auto-try unlock(), lock(), attack() with item in hand

 - TBD: auto-try 'tool verbs' with item in hand (see below)
+- TBD: auto-complete for prep verbs
+	- TBD: for obj-in-hand prep verbs, try in_hand(); error on hand_empty()
+	- TBD: for Creature prep_verbs, if one creature in room guess that creature, else error
+	- TBD: for Container / Surface prep_verbs, if one class obj in room guess it, else error
+	- TBD: update help() to explain how this works

 - TBD: need to work out max_count vs. max_bulk (or both)
 - INPROC: MixIn approach to door module classes